12-Gage/Webscraper/README.md

 1. Download this repo.
 2. Download `pip install anvil-uplink` which is our Anvil dependency.
 3. Run `anvil-app-server` in your command line.
-4. Open your web browser and go to the address provided in the terminal, typically http://localhost:3030
+4. Open your web browser and go to the address provided in the terminal